Jhsmit/hdxms-datasets/docs/cli.md

 The `create_dataset.py` template includes:
 - Clearly marked sections to edit
 - Inline comments explaining each field
+- List-based structure for protein states and peptides (flexible and easy to extend)
+- Pre-configured pH and temperature values from your command-line arguments
-- Example values based on your configuration choices
+- Example values to guide you
 - Automatic sequence verification
 - Dataset submission code

-Please not that this template is not exhaustive and other metadata fields may be used depending on your datasets requirements.
+Please note that this template is not exhaustive and other metadata fields may be used depending on your dataset's requirements.

 ## Future Commands (Planned)